 Earlier, we could stay in the country of the conference for another couple of weeks after the event ended.
 Sounds like a crime against humanity if you don’t spend a few more days in Las Vegas, doesn’t it?
 However, now we don’t do it.
 We arrive, we meet with people, we negotiate, and then we leave in a day or two.
 The reason: Normally, you have so much work after the conference which you simply cannot perform efficiently in the half-vacation mode.
 Of course, one can stay for a couple of more days but only if he/she promises to be in touch constantly and have time to work.

+Note.
 This is the third part of the cycle where we share our experience of conference trips.
-You can read the previous parts about preparation
+You can read the previous parts about preparation and conference work.

 Today, we’re going to discuss:

 - what to do in the first place when arriving back at the office;

 - how to switch business communication to online after personal meetings;

 - and how NOT to lose everything you have achieved in the previous weeks.

 What you need to do after the conference

 We used to feel lost when we’re coming back from our first conferences.
 Who to write first?
 When to get in touch?
 What to do with business cards?
 We lost a lot of valuable time thinking about it.
 However, now we know the answers to the ultimate questions about life, the universe, and everything.
 This is what you need to do in the first place: